We have seen this situation a number of times:

 To make matters more complex, as Steve Dickinson notes, the supplier often raises the price once they see that more orders are coming, the customer has secured funding, and there is no alternative vendor (since development took 6-18 months and there is no time to start development again).
 In many cases, there is little the customer can do:

 Some foreign buyers will enter into an agreement where their factory agrees to locking in price for a specific period, believing this will protect them.
 They then think that they are covered.
 But this does not work because the factory still has the right to reject purchase orders.

 This often happens, too.
-As I suggested above, at least one of the suppliers (either the assembler, or a component supplier) might have capability issues on one of their processes, resulting in steep excess costs.
+As I suggested above, at least one of the suppliers (either the assembler or a component supplier) might have capability issues on one of their processes, resulting in steep excess costs.
 The easy solution?
-Raise prices by 30% and see if they customer accepts…
+Raise prices by 30% and see if the customer accepts…

 Any tips to avoid these issues?